jpowell96/data-analysis/db-metadata/writeup.md

 SELECT * FROM my_table LIMIT 10;
 ```

-Postgres assumes that you're querying the "public" schema.
-You can also include the schema as part of your query like:
+You can also include the schema as part of your query like so:

 ```sql
 SELECT * FROM public.my_table LIMIT 10;
 ```

-The ~information schema~, as its name suggests, is a schema in your Postgres Database with tables that store data _about_ the data in your database.
-When you want to query this schema, be sure to include the schema name before the table you're trying to access.
+The _information schema_, as its name suggests, is a schema in your Postgres Database with tables that store data _about_ the data in your database.
+You can write queries against the tables in this schema to learn more about your database(s).

 You can find the full list of tables in the information schema [in the Postgres Docs](https://www.postgresql.org/docs/16/information-schema.html), but I'm sharing a few that are handy.